rvanderhKSU/ohpl/README.md

 <b>Introduction</b>

-Developed by researcher at Kennesaw State University, OHPL directly addresses the unique requirements of the ordinal classification by using a point specific large margin loss function to group classes, while directly adhering to the ordinal information that are represented in the data.
+Developed by researchers at Kennesaw State University, OHPL directly addresses the unique requirements of the ordinal classification by using a point specific large margin loss function to group classes, while directly adhering to the ordinal information that are represented in the data.
 DNN’s built using OHPL perform on par with existing high performing ordinal classifiers on small datasets, while demonstrating vastly improved results on larger standard benchmark large datasets.

 <b>Citation</b>